open-telemetry/opentelemetry-specification/specification/overview.md

 ### Data model

-[Log Data Model](logs/data-model.md) defines how logs and events are understood by OpenTelemetry.
+The [Log Data Model](logs/data-model.md) defines how logs and events are understood by OpenTelemetry.

 ## Baggage

-In addition to trace propagation, OpenTelemetry provides a simple mechanism for propagating name/value pairs, called `Baggage`. `Baggage` is intended for indexing observability events in one service with attributes provided by a prior service in the same transaction.
-This helps to establish a causal relationship between these events.
+In addition to trace propagation, OpenTelemetry provides a simple mechanism for propagating name/value pairs called **Baggage**.
+Baggage indexes observability events in one service with attributes provided by a prior service in the same transaction.
+This process helps establish a causal relationship between the related events.

-While `Baggage` can be used to prototype other cross-cutting concerns, this mechanism is primarily intended to convey values for the OpenTelemetry observability systems.
+While you can use Baggage to prototype other cross-cutting concerns, it's primarily intended to convey values for the OpenTelemetry observability systems.

-These values can be consumed from `Baggage` and used as additional dimensions for metrics, or additional context for logs and traces.
-Some examples:
+These values can be consumed by Baggage and used as additional dimensions for metrics, or additional context for logs and traces.
+Here are some examples:

-- a web service can benefit from including context around what service has sent the request
+- A web service can benefit from including context around what service sent the request.
-- a SaaS provider can include context about the API user or token that is responsible for that request
+- A SaaS provider can include context about the API user or token responsible for that request.
-- determining that a particular browser version is associated with a failure in an image processing service
+- You can determine that a particular browser version is associated with a failure in an image processing service.

-For backward compatibility with OpenTracing, Baggage is propagated as `Baggage` when using the OpenTracing bridge.
-New concerns with different criteria should consider creating a new cross-cutting concern to cover their use-case; they may benefit from the W3C encoding format but use a new HTTP header to convey data throughout a distributed trace.
+For backwards compatibility with OpenTracing, Baggage is propagated as `Baggage` when using the OpenTracing bridge.
+If you have concerns about different criteria, consider creating a new cross-cutting concern to cover your use case.
+You might benefit from the W3C encoding format, but use a new HTTP header to convey data throughout a distributed trace.

 ## Resources

-`Resource` captures information about the entity for which telemetry is recorded.
-For example, metrics exposed by a Kubernetes container can be linked to a resource that specifies the cluster, namespace, pod, and container name.
+**Resource** captures information about the entity for which telemetry is recorded.
+For example, metrics exposed by a Kubernetes container might be linked to a resource that specifies the cluster, namespace, pod, and container name.

-`Resource` may capture an entire hierarchy of entity identification.
-It may describe the host in the cloud and specific container or an application running in the process.
+Resource may capture an entire hierarchy of entity identification.
+It may describe the host in the cloud and a specific container or application running in the process.

-Note, that some of the process identification information can be associated with telemetry automatically by OpenTelemetry SDK or specific exporter.
+Some of the process identification information can be associated with telemetry automatically by OpenTelemetry SDK or a specific exporter.
 See OpenTelemetry [proto](https://github.com/open-telemetry/opentelemetry-proto/blob/a46c815aa5e85a52deb6cb35b8bc182fb3ca86a0/src/opentelemetry/proto/agent/common/v1/common.proto#L28-L96) for an example.